Aug 9, 2018

 Directors, shareholders, their counterparts in other business entities, and their attorneys routinely ignore the statutory conditions and restrictions on distributions to shareholders and other equity holders.
 The subject was discussed at the most basic level in a prior blog post here.
 A recent Washington appellate decision demonstrates how costly disregard for those restrictions can be.

-As noted in the prior blog post, state law often limits the amounts a corporation or other business entity … Read more
+As noted in the prior blog post, state law often limits the amounts a corporation or other business entity can … Read more

 Feb 12, 2014